Lemon May Have Some Potential Anti-Cancer Properties

-Lemons are among the most famous foods around the world, known not only for their many uses in the kitchen, but also their excellent medicinal powers.
+Lemons are among the most famous foods around the world.
+They are known not only for their many uses in the kitchen but also their excellent medicinal powers.
 Lemon and other citrus fruit may have some potential anti-cancer properties.

 For centuries people have used the juice from lemons in hundreds of recipes as well as remedies, because of its unique flavor and the concentration of nutrients and antioxidants that are essential for the proper function of the human body.